mrbelka12000/audio_parser/README.md

 # 🎙️ Audio Parser — GUI Recorder with Transcript & Analytics

 This is a macOS desktop application for recording system and microphone audio, transcribing it, and analyzing the result using AI.
-Built with Python, Tkinter, SQLite, and packaged via `py2app`.
+Built with Python, Tkinter, SQLite.

 ---